Bakri balloon

-The Bakri balloon is a medical device invented and designed by Dr. Younes Noaman Bakri in 1999.
+The Bakri balloon is a medical device invented and designed by Younes Noaman Bakri in 1999.

 The obstetrical balloon is a 24 French, 54 cm-long, silicone catheter with a filling capacity of 500 mL.
 The device is used for the temporary control and reduction of postpartum hemorrhage (PPH).

 Around 100,000 maternal deaths occur every year from PPH and is the leading cause of maternal mortality in the developed world.

 Uses

 The Bakri balloon is a silicone, obstetrical balloon specifically designed to treat postpartum hemorrhage (PPH).
 The device is used for the "temporary control or reduction of postpartum hemorrhage when conservative management of uterine bleeding is warranted."

 Novel uses of the Bakri Balloon have been reported in the treatment of Empty Pelvis Syndrome (EPS), Gestational Trophoblastic Neoplasia (GTN) and uterine atony.